DinoHub-SubT/dsta_deploy/README.md

 ### NVIDIA Docker

-* **Proceed with the below instructions only if you have a NVidia GPU.**
+**Proceed with the below instructions ONLY if you have a NVidia GPU.**

-* The instructions below assumes you already [installed](https://askubuntu.com/a/1056128) an nvidia driver.
+The instructions below assumes you already [installed](https://askubuntu.com/a/1056128) an nvidia driver.

 1. Remove old version of Nvidia Docker